navapbc/wic-participant-recertification-portal-demo/docs/decisions/0007-authentication.md

 - Good, because there is a simple UI to manage user accounts
 - Good, because the team has experience building Cognito-backed software
 - Good, because it is inexpensive and can scale
+- Good, because Cognito is an OpenID Connect Provider
 - Bad, because it has limited MFA functionality and flexibility
 - Bad, because more robust user flows require custom server-side code / development
 - Bad, because we also have experience with the limitations of Cognito